Inevitable Encounters: Backdoor Attacks Involving Lossy Compression: Experiments

 \textbf{All-to-one attack.~} Tab. \ref{different backbones} presents the results of CAA in all-to-one attack mode.
 We utilize customized ROI mask ${\bm M}^*$ to compress the images to be poisoned, and ${\bm M}_{uniform}$ to compress benign images.
-Our method achieves an average ASR of over 94.7\% on all four backbone models across all datasets, while the BA performance was excellently maintained.
+Our method achieves ASR of over 99.9\% on all four backbone models across all datasets, while the BA remains comparable to the clean model.
 The significant improvements in BA and ASR indicate that our method successfully implants a specific frequency distribution trigger.

 \textbf{All-to-all attack. ~} To further demonstrate the robustness and generality of our method, we conduct an All-to-all experiment following previous approaches \cite{gu2017badnets, wanet, bppattack} in Tab. \ref{all2all}.
 In this experiment, ResNet18 served as the backbone.
 Our method outperforms alternatives across three datasets.
 Our CAA mislabels nearly 100\% of poisoned images with only a 0.06\% loss in BA.
 In contrast, baselines falter in all-to-all scenarios, suffering BA drops.
-These results underscore our method's superiority.

-\textbf{Performance on different compression models. ~} We experiment with our Compression-Adapted attack using various LIC models \cite{cheng2020learned, he2022elic} and traditional model (JPEG~\cite{ROIJPEG}, JPEG 2000~\cite{jpeg2000}, BPG~\cite{ROIBPG}) on CIFAR-10, as shown in Tab. \ref{different codecs}.
+\textbf{Performance on different compression models. ~} We experiment with our Compression-Adapted attack using various LIC models \cite{cheng2020learned, he2022elic} and traditional model (JPEG 2000~\cite{jpeg2000}, BPG~\cite{ROIBPG}) on CIFAR-10, as shown in Tab. \ref{different-codecs}.
 ResNet18 \cite{he2016deep} is employed as the classification model.
 Our method consistently demonstrates minimal BA loss and high ASR close to 100\% across different codecs.
 This performance underscores the broad applicability and generalizability of CAA.
-Please refer to the supplementary materials for additional results. \textbf{Resistance to defense methods.~}
+Please refer to the Appendix.\ref{more codecs} for additional results with more backbones.

-We evaluate CAA method against the common defense methods, including Fine-Pruning~\cite{fine}, STRIP~\cite{strip}, and Gaussian noise and blur defenses.
+\textbf{Resistance to defense methods.~} We evaluate CAA method against the common defense methods, including Fine-Pruning~\cite{fine}, STRIP~\cite{strip}, and Gaussian noise and blur defenses.
 The introduction of defense methods is detailed in the supplementary material.

 $\bullet$ The results of resisting Fine-Pruning are shown in Fig. \ref{FP}, which indicate that Fine-Pruning cannot completely eliminate the backdoor implanted by our method.
 For instance, in the CIFAR-10 and GTSRB dataset, the ASR consistently exceeds the BA; in the CelebA dataset, the ASR achieves above 60\%, showing that the backdoor is still effective.